 Venue: Room P4 - County Hall, The Rhadyr, Usk, NP15 1GA.
 View directions

-Apologies were received from members: John Askew, Cllr Ben Callard, Sylvia Fowles, Mark Storey, Martin Sweeney.
-Apologies were also given by Paul Keeble, MCC and Sarah Tindal Natural Resources Wales.
+Apologies were received from members: John Askew and Martin Sweeney.
+It was also noted that Paul Keeble, MCC had sent their apologies.
 AU welcomed members to the meeting.
 Members and observers introduced themselves.

 Declarations of Interest

 There were no declarations of interest.

 The minutes of the meeting of 19 July 2022 were accepted (proposed by PM and seconded by BC).

 (1) Presentation by Tom Arnold, Community Links Officer

 (2) Improvement Sub-Group - Draft Terms of Reference